 The year 2020 was a memorable one for all the wrong reasons.
 The B2B technology marketers had to pivot and adapt themselves like never before last year to deal with the COVID-19 pandemic stricken world and businesses.
 The marketing plan went for a toss, and they had to rethink their content strategies, alter messaging as per new reality and find new innovative ways to reach their target audience virtually.

 The only thing different about 2021 till now is that we are somewhat used to the new reality and, safe to say, better equipped.
-While nobody can really claim to see the future, especially so after 2020, we believe the following trends are likely to dominate this year.
+While nobody can really claim to see the future, especially so after 2020, we believe the following content marketing trends are likely to dominate this year.
 These are based on our own interactions with the B2B tech marketers and several industry-leading reports.

 Video is the new king